rpeloff/WSL-dotfiles/README.md

 Install Oh My Zsh
 -----------------

-In case you have not heard of it, read [this](https://github.com/ohmyzsh/ohmyzsh) 🙃
+In case you have not heard of [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh), read this ... 🙃

 > **Oh My Zsh will not make you a 10x developer...but you may feel like one.**
 >